aspose-words/Aspose.Words-Documentation/java/plugins/aspose-words-java-for-eclipse-maven/_index.md

 ### **Aspose.Words for Java**
 [Aspose.Words for Java ](http://www.aspose.com/java/word-component.aspx)is an advanced class library for Java that enables you to perform a great range of document processing tasks directly within your Java applications.

-[Aspose.Words for Java](http://www.aspose.com/java/word-component.aspx) supports processing word (DOC, DOCX, OOXML, RTF) HTML, OpenDocument, PDF, EPUB, XPS, SWF and all image formats.
+[Aspose.Words for Java](http://www.aspose.com/java/word-component.aspx) supports processing word (DOC, DOCX, OOXML, RTF) HTML, OpenDocument, PDF, EPUB, XPS, and all image formats.
 With Aspose.Words you can generate, modify, and convert documents without using Microsoft Word.

 ### **Aspose.Words Java for Eclipse (Maven)**
 - Aspose.Words Java for Eclipse (Maven) is a Plugin for **Eclipse IDE** by **Aspose.** The Plugin intended for developers using Maven platform for Java developments and want to use [Aspose.Words for Java](http://goo.gl/Eg359W) in their projects.
 The Plugin lets you create maven projects for using [Aspose.Words for Java API](http://goo.gl/Eg359W) and also download [Code Examples](https://github.com/aspose-words/Aspose.Words-for-Java/tree/master/Examples) of the API.
 - The plugin provides following features to work with [Aspose.Words for Java API](http://goo.gl/Eg359W) within **Eclipse IDE** comfortably: